fbiego/openai-random-poem/README.md

 ### today's poem

-Programming is like a puzzle
-A challenge that's full of hustle
-A challenge of wit and patience
-A challenge of logic and science

-It's a combination of bits and bytes
+Programming's a language of its own,
-A combination of ones and zeroes
-A combination of building and problem solving
-A combination of looking and doing
+A way to make things be shown
+A way to make the world turn round,
+A way to make computers abound

-It's a language of math and logic
+It's a set of instructions, so true,
-A language of instructions and syntax
-A language of algorithms and abstractions
-A language of data and operations
+A way to make things come to life anew
+A way to make things work like a charm,
+A way to make things work without harm

-It's a way of thinking and solving
+It's a world of logic and reason,
+A way to create a new season
-A way of understanding and creating
+A way to make life easier and more fun,
-A way of being creative and innovative
+A way to make the most of what's done

+It's a way to learn and to grow,
+A way to make things go
+A way to make the world a better place,
+A way to make the future so we can face

+Programming's a language all its own,
-A way of expressing and communicating
+A way to make things be shown.

-Programming is what I do
-To make my ideas come true
-To make my dreams and visions real
-To make my computer do my will